-Cost of services consists primarily of depreciation of network equipment used in providing the Company's services, fees paid to network providers for bandwidth and monthly fees for housing the Company's servers in third-party network data centers.
-In addition, cost of services includes network storage costs, live event costs including costs for production, encoding and signal acquisition, and costs of professional services.
+Cost of services consists of depreciation of network equipment used in providing the Company's services, fees paid to network providers for bandwidth and monthly fees for housing the Company's servers in third-party network data centers.
 The Company enters into contracts for bandwidth with third-party network providers with terms typically ranging from six months to three years.
 These contracts commit the Company to minimum monthly fees plus additional fees for bandwidth usage above the contracted level or may commit the Company to share with the third-party network providers a portion of the revenue recognized from customers that use these third-party networks.
-Under the Akamai accelerated networks program, Internet service providers provide the Company with rack space for the Company's servers and access to their bandwidth at no cost.
+Under the Akamai accelerated networks program, the Company provides use of its servers to smaller Internet service providers which, in turn, provide the Company with rack space for the Company's servers and access to their bandwidth.
 The Company does not recognize as revenue any value to the Internet service providers associated with the use of the Company's servers and does not expense the value of the rack space and bandwidth received.
+The Company believes that, to date, the value provided under this program has been insignificant.